-Permanently restricted net assets as of June 30, 2017 and 2016 consist of investments to be held in perpetuity in funds as noted below for the purpose of generating income for the general purpose of the Foundation:
+Permanently restricted net assets as of June 30, 2018 and 2017 consist of investments to be held in perpetuity in funds as noted below for the purpose of generating income for the general purpose of the Foundation:

-2017 2016
+2018 2017

 Violet J. Jacobs Endowment Fund Other \$ 3,500,000 \$ 111,789 3,500,000 111,789

-\$ 3,611,789 \$ 3,611,789
+\$ 3,611,789 3,611,789

 The Foundation is subject to the New York Not-for-Profit Corporation Law.
-The Foundation has determined that when a contribution is received and the donor restricts the Foundation from spending the principal.
-New York Law requires the Foundation to treat the contribution received as an endowment.
+The Foundation has determined that when a contribution is received and the donor restricts the Foundation from spending the principal, New York Law requires the Foundation to treat the contribution received as an endowment.
 Such amount is recorded as permanently restricted and investment return is recorded as temporarily restricted until appropriated for spending.

 The Foundation has adopted investment and spending policies for endowment assets that attempt to maintain a surplus for the Foundation to allow for possible distributions for operating expenses for unusual or unexpected repairs and improvements to its physical plants.
 Endowment assets include those assets of donor-restricted funds that the Foundation must hold in perpetuity.
-Under this policy, as approved by the board of directors, the overriding objective is to maintain purchasing power.